CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 Note: you cannot login to your Proton AG Account using this app you must use the Native App that Proton AG has built for their customers Proton-Drive client -- https://proton.me/blog/proton-drive-cli --

-in the sense you know that your in control of your data and whats transited over the internet - the developer has no desire on accessing or collect anything. source code is available to read any time.
+in the sense you know that your in control of your data and whats transmited over the internet - the developer has no desire on accessing or collect anything. source code is available to read any time.

 Thank You!
 If you want to by me a coffee you can. you can support me any time.